XRPLBounties/Proposals/README.md

 # Submit a Bounty

-Once you’ve completed a milestone, you can submit to claim that piece of the bounty by filling out this form: https://ripplelabs.typeform.com/bounty-program
+Once you’ve completed a milestone, you can submit to claim that piece of the bounty with this form: https://ripplelabs.typeform.com/bounty-program

 > Note: You must be over 18 years old and you must not be on a sanctions list or within a sanctioned country in order to receive a bounty. <br> This compliance requirement also extends to your teammates.